Introduction

 (b) the online platform proposed for the conduct of the mediation; and

-(c) if documents are to be provided electronically, the electronic or “file-sharing” means (eg Dropbox, Files2U, File Dropper) by which it will be made available to the parties and to the mediator.
+(c) if documents are to be provided electronically, the electronic or “file-sharing” means (eg Dropbox, Files2U, File Dropper, PDF) by which documents will be made available to the parties and to the mediator.

-That email should also attach a schedule setting out the names of the parties to the dispute and contact details (ie, email, land-lines and mobile phone numbers) of each of the parties and their respective legal representatives to enable the mediator to complete a draft mediation agreement.
+That email should also attach a schedule setting out the names of the parties to the dispute and contact details (ie, email, land-lines and mobile phone numbers) of each of the parties and their respective legal representatives to enable the mediator to complete issue invitations and logon links for the preliminary conference and ultimately for the mediation itself and to draft a mediation agreement.

 The Mediator’s Initial Contact with the Parties